 - Write “Void” in the endorsement section on the back of the check.

 - Mail the voided Treasury check immediately to the appropriate IRS location listed below.

 - Don’t staple, bend, or paper clip the check.

 - Include a note stating the reason for returning the check.

-If the payment was received as a physical check which you already cashed or deposited, or if the payment was directly made to a bank account, the IRS recommends you do the following:
+If the payment arrived as a physical check which you already cashed or deposited, or if the payment went directly to a bank account, the IRS recommends the following:

-- Write on the check/money order made payable to “U.S. Treasury” and write 2020EIP, and your mother’s identification number (social security number or individual taxpayer identification number).
+- Write “2020 EIP” and your loved one’s identification number (social security number or individual taxpayer identification number).